Make a foolproof Slow Cooker Crème Brûlée! Low & slow heat is ideal for baking custard gently. Add a crunchy sugar crust for a winning treat!

 - ½ cup milk, see Recipe Notes

-- 1 vanilla bean, split and scraped, see Recipe Notes
+- 1 fresh vanilla bean, split and scraped, see Recipe Notes

 - 6 large egg yolks